top of page

 220 European plug.
 Bring your own power adapters.
 Same standard in all Stans.

-Nothing special - bring you personal medicines, guide will have a med kit with a lot of things, drug stores are also available at all locations.
+What medicine to prepare?
+Nothing special - bring your personal medicines, a guide will have a med kit with a lot of things, drug stores are also available at all locations.

 Data card

-Sim card with unlimited plan will cost about 10 USD in each country.
+Sim cards with unlimited plan will cost about 10 USD in each country.
 Passport is required to buy it.
 WIFI will be available at all hotels and most restaurants.
-Please check roaming plan of your home operator - sometime it is cheaper and definitely easier.
-WIFI is available at some coaches - check with your tour guide.
+Please check the roaming plan of your home operator - sometimes it is cheaper and definitely easier.
+WIFI is available on some coaches - check with your tour guide.

 Tipping Policy

 Local tipping is customary in Asia but in general is expected by all service staff.
-Tipping size depends on the quality and satisfaction of provided services.
-Tipping is usually 5 USD per client per day for driver and same for guide.
+Tipping depends on the quality and satisfaction of provided services.
+Tipping is usually 5 USD per client per day for guide and same for driver.

 Can we use a debit or credit card?